On the Pauli Spectrum of QAC0: Preliminaries

 We refer to the collection of coefficients $\{\wh{\choir_\calE}(P)\}$ as the \emph{Pauli spectrum of $\calE$}.
 Furthermore, the level (or degree) $k$ Pauli weight of the channel $\calE$ refers to the level $k$ weight of the Choi representation $\weight{=k}[\choirE] = \sum_{P\in \paulis[\ntot]} |\wh{\choirE}(P)|^2$.
 We say that the channel $\calE$ is \textit{$\epsilon$-concentrated up to degree $k$} if $\weight{>k}[\choirE] \leq \epsilon$.

 An important dissemblance between Fourier weight of Boolean functions, and Pauli weight of channels, is that for any Boolean function $f$, the total weight is \emph{always} 1: $\sum_k \weight{=k}[f] = 1$.
 Whereas this is not generally true for quantum channels.
-As we see in the following \nameCref{fact:weight-bounds}, the total weight is still at most $1$ but can be as small as $\frac{1}{L^2}$
+As we see by applying Parsevals (\Cref{eq:qu_parseval_plancharel}) to \Cref{fact:fnorm-bounds}, the total weight is still at most $1$ but can be as small as $\frac{1}{L^2}$. \begin{fact}[Corollary of \Cref{fact:fnorm-bounds}] For each channel $\calE$ from $\nin$ to $\nout$ qubits, $\frac{1}{\Nout^2} \leq \sum_{P} |\wh{\choirE}(P)|^2 \leq 1$. \end{fact}